Emeraude Ferries: Final Years

 In early 2005, Emeraude tendered to operate routes between Carteret, Granville and Diélette to Jersey, Guernsey, Alderney and Sark.
-The service had been operated by Connex in 2004, but French government authority who had initiated and funded the service decided to terminate the contract in October of that year after a number of administrative and technical issues.
-Emeraude and Connex were beaten by Manche Iles Express, owned by Breton company; Société Morbihannaise de Navigation.
-Incidentally SMN's parent company had been among bidders to take over Emeraude when they were put up for sale in 2003.
+The service had been operated by Connex in 2004, but the French government authority that had initiated and funded the service decided to terminate the contract in October of that year after a number of administrative and technical issues.
+Emeraude and Connex were beaten by Manche Îles Express, owned by the Breton company Société Morbihannaise de Navigation.
+Incidentally, SMN's parent company had been among the bidders to take over Emeraude when they were put up for sale in 2003.

 A price war with Condor saw Emeraude lose millions of Euros over the Summer of 2005, and this was one of the factors in the decision to cease services.
 Initially the company only cancelled services in December 2005 until the end of February 2006, due to damage to the stabilising foils on Solidor 5, but the firm was unable to find a replacement vessel.
 Despite encouragement from the States of Jersey, and an announcement at the end of April 2006 that services would resume from the middle of May, the firm ultimately announced in May 2006, that sailings would not recommence.
 Reports of the figure vary, but Sogestran are believed to have incurred, by the time of closure, losses of between 8 and 15 million euros since taking over the company.